rowlandcoping/hopes-and-dreams/README.md

 ### Fonts

-All fonts found on fontspace.
+All fonts found on fontspace or google.
 The title font has been chosen because I feel it is evocative or the theme.
 The main font is chosen to marry with this but also for its clarity and versatility.
 I originally wanted to use a font called ClearSans by Intel but this was throwing errors in the console so I had to abandon it for the purposes of a graded project.

 #### Titles/some buttons